Dr. Prabhakar Clement

 - B.S., Physics, Loyola College, Madras, India, 1983

-Prior to this appointment, he was a full professor in the department of civil engineering at Auburn University where he also held several titled professorships including the Distinguished Alumni Professorship (2017), Harold Vince Groome Endowed Scholar (2012-2017), and Arthur Feagin Research Chair Professorship (2007-2012).
-In 2016, Dr. Clement received the John Hem Award from the National Groundwater Association.
-The American Society of Civil Engineers’ Board of Direction elected him to the rank of ASCE Fellow in 2013, and later as the Fellow of EWRI in 2017.
+Prior to this appointment, he was a full professor in the department of civil engineering at Auburn University where he held several titled professorships including the Distinguished Alumni Professorship 2017, Harold Vince Groome Endowed Scholar 2012-2017, and Arthur Feagin Research Chair Professorship 2007-2012.
+In 2016, Clement received the John Hem Award from the National Groundwater Association.
+The American Society of Civil Engineers’ Board of Direction elected him to the rank of ASCE Fellow in 2013, and later as a Fellow of Environmental and Water Resources Institute in 2017.

-Dr. Clement has published more than 100 peer-reviewed articles, which have been highly cited.
+Clement has published more than 100 peer-reviewed articles, which have been highly cited.
 He has served as associate editor for several scientific journals including Water Resources Research, ASCE Journal of Hydrologic Engineering, Ground Water, Vadose Zone Journal, and the Journal of Contaminant Hydrology.
-He has served on National Academy of Sciences and Engineering’s NRC panels, and numerous other NSF, NAS, DOD and DOE panels.
-Dr. Clement is a registered professional engineer (PE, Civil) in the state of Washington.
+He has served on National Academy of Sciences and Engineering’s NRC panels and numerous other NSF, NAS, DOD and DOE panels.
+He is a registered professional engineer in the state of Washington.

 - Bedekar, V., Memari, S.S., and Clement, T.P., “Investigation of transient freshwater storage in island aquifers,” Journal of Contaminant Hydrology, 221, pp. 98-107, (2019)